LuckCow/ModularIntellect/README.md

 ```

 # Web Interface
 It provides a web interface for inspecting and interacting with the various components of the system in order to facilitate the synthesis of understanding of the system.
-Specifically, web interface allows users to view and modify the internal thought process
-of the autonomous agent including queries made to the large language model and memory system.
+Specifically, web interface allows users to view and modify the internal thought process of the autonomous agent including queries made to the large language model and memory system.
 It also records logs of all events that can be reviewed later.
-Fainlly, it provides an interface to search the memory system to inspect its contents and to upload new documents to the memory system.
+Finally, it provides an interface to search the memory system to inspect its contents and to upload new documents to the memory system.

 ![img.png](img.png)